DAAHNYUAD/daahnyuad.github.io/_posts/2026-04-07-Assignment2.md

 ## DRAFT Guidelines for the Assignment:

 The Mapping Assignment, otherwise known as Assignment 2, will be completed in one step.
-It builds on work we did in the textual portion of the class, particularly with attempting to automatically geocode "1, the Road" by Ross Goodwin.
+It builds on work we did in the textual portion of the class, particularly with attempting to annotate "Souther Arabia" by Mr and Mrs Theodore Bent and to automatically geocode "1, the Road" by Ross Goodwin.
 This assignment can be done *alone* or *in pairs*.

 - **Format**: Individual or pairs (maximum 2 people)
 - **Length**: Approximately 1500 words (about an 8-minute read), plus visuals
-- **Due Date**: Saturday, 19 April 2026.
+- **Due Date**: Saturday, 26 April 2026.

 This exercise has three main elements: